GooglyBlox/playnite-stove-plugin/README.md

 * Launch/Client Integration

 ## Translations
-You can help to translate the extensions do different languages via the project by opening a pull request.
+You can help to translate the extensions into different languages by opening a pull request.